hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 The `DELETE` method is used to delete a prepared query.

-By default, the datacenter of the agent is queried; however, the dc can be provided using the "?dc=" query parameter.
+By default, the datacenter of the agent is queried; however, the `dc` can be provided using the "?dc=" query parameter.

-If ACLs are enabled, then the client will need to supply a token with `query` write privileges sufficient to match the service name being queried and the `Name` given to the query, if any.
+If ACLs are enabled, the client will need to supply an ACL Token with `query` write privileges for the `Name` of the query being deleted.

 No body is required as part of this request.